rahulgitcode/springboot-customErrorHandler/README.md

-# springboot-customErrorHandler
+# springboot-springSecurity
-Custom Error handler in spring boot project

-This sample project shows how to set up a custom error handler to replace default /error white label page provided by spring boot project.
+This is a project which shows how to setup/configure spring security in boot project